Yankees vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Yankees Recent Betting Performance

-- The Yankees have played as the favorite in three of their past 10 games and won one of those contests.
+- The Yankees have played as the favorite in three of their past 10 games and have won two of those contests.

+- In their last 10 games with a total, the Yankees and their opponents are 4-5-1 when it comes to hitting the over.

 Yankees Betting Records & Stats

-- Based on this matchup's moneyline, the Yankees have an implied win probability of 59.2%.
+- The Yankees have an implied moneyline win probability of 61.5% in this contest.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!